Radio France: Headquarters

 and inaugurated in December 1963 by President Charles de Gaulle, which stands beside the River Seine in the 16th arrondissement of Paris.
 In addition to housing Radio France's central services and the studios of several of its channels, the building is home to the Musée de Radio France, a museum of radio and television broadcasting and recording techniques.
 The building caught fire in October 2014.

 Equipment

-The head office has around a hundred studios (for radio broadcasts, fictions, concerts etc.) and an auditorium: